-KAST was started by Jessica Yang, now a graduate of MIT, in 2010 in response to the educational budget cuts affecting elementary school science.
-She started working at her high school, Richard Montgomery HS, and has since expanded to 9 states.
+KAST was started in 2010 by high school students at Richard Montgomery HS in Rockville, Maryland, after hearing about educational budget cuts affecting elementary school science.
+KAST has since expanded to 9 states.
 KAST Virginia was the second branch to open and was founded by Jessica Sun in 2011.

 This program is primarily run by students for students.
 High school and college students collaborate to organize science programs for elementary school and middle schools.
 We also receive support from the faculty at participating schools and from the parents of our young participants.
 KAST is and always will be a community service program, and from bake sales to carwashes, we find creative ways to get the whole community involved!

 Because KAST has grown to be such a big organization, we have many levels of leadership.
 At the local level, our high school branches usually have a president, a few vice presidents and the general volunteering population.
 These branches typically meet once a week to discuss new developments and are in charge of individual fund-raising.
 However, we also have KAST: Nationwide meetings, which consist of the presidents from each high school/state branch meeting once a week.
 In these meetings, we discuss nationwide projects – for example, creating a KAST newsletter or expanding internationally.